hasanirogers/web-components-angularbox/README.md

 # Angularbox

-Angularbox is an integration repo demostrating how to use [Kemet UI Web Components](https://kemet.dev) with AlpineJS.
+Angularbox is an integration repo demostrating how to use [Kemet UI Web Components](https://kemet.dev) with Angular.